flutter/website/src/docs/perf/app-size.md

 ## Reducing app size

+When building a release version of your app, consider using the `--split-debug-info` tag.
+This tag can dramatically reduce code size.
+For an example of using this tag, see
+[Obfuscating Dart code][].

-Some of the obvious things you can do to make your app smaller
+Some of the other things you can do to make your app smaller
 are:

 * Remove unused resources